microlib/argus/README.md

 * Stop - executes a script to stop the web service
 * Build - builds the go executable

-A systemd service is use to ensure argus is always available (restart policy of 5 secs after a crash) Argus uses the 'isalive' endpoint on each web service to ensure high availability and will restart the service if its down The obvious choice of using a simple start/stop script is due to permissions (the rest api interface) does not have sudo or su permissions and therefore can't install a systemd service script.
+A systemd service is used to ensure argus is always available (restart policy of 5 secs after a crash) Argus uses the 'isalive' endpoint on each web service to ensure high availability and will restart the service if its down The obvious choice of using a simple start/stop script is due to permissions the rest api interface does not have sudo or su permissions and therefore can't install a systemd service script.

 ### Client